Coherent-Partners/spark-ts-sdk/docs/service.md

 This method helps you execute multiple records synchronously.
 It's useful when you have a batch of records to process and you want to execute them all at once.
-This operation is similar to the `Spark.service.execute` method but with multiple records.
+This operation is similar to the `Spark.services.execute` method but with multiple records.

 ### Arguments